MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 1. With nothing selected on the canvas, select **ShipCountry** from **Orders** in the **Fields** pane, or drag it to a blank space on the canvas.
 Power BI Desktop detects that the data is country names.
 It then automatically creates a map visualization, with a data point for each country with orders.

-2. Drag the **LineTotal** field onto the map to make the data point sizes reflect each country's order amounts.
+2. To make the data point sizes reflect each country's order amounts, drag the **LineTotal** field onto the map.
 You can also drag it to **Drag data fields here** under **Size** in the **Visualizations** pane.
 The sizes of the circles on the map now reflect the dollar amounts of the orders from each country.

    ![LineTotals by ShipCountry map visualization](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/21.png)